 Cable joints of any type along cable runs in final circuits are not allowed.
-"Looping-in" wiring system should be used such that the cables or conductors are properly terminated at the junction box or equipment.
+"Looping-in" wiring system or termination box should be used such that the cables or conductors are properly terminated at the junction box or equipment.

-(2) Boxes for cable joint and cable termination

-- (a) Boxes for the termination and for joining of cables may be of cast iron, or plastic shell with compound filled and of adequate size. - (b) Where hot compound filling is used, the box should be warmed thoroughly before the compound is poured to allow total adhesion

-- between the compound and the box.
+- (2) Boxes for cable joint and cable termination - (a) Boxes for the termination and for joining of cables may be of cast iron, or plastic shell with compound filled, or termination box and of adequate size. - (b) Where hot compound filling is used, the box should be warmed thoroughly before the compound is poured to allow total adhesion between the compound and the box.
 The compound should then be allowed to cool and be topped up before the box is closed.
 No air pockets should be allowed to form inside the box. - (c) Where cold compound with plastic shell is used, the complete jointing kit, including plastic shell, compound, insulating tape etc. should be from the same proprietary manufacturer.
-The jointing method and procedure as laid down by the manufacturer should be strictly adhered to. - (d) Where the box is of cast iron, it should be fitted with suitable armouring clamps and glands; where the box is of plastic shell, it should be fitted with suitably sized armour bond.

-(3) General requirements for jointing and termination of cable

-- (a) All joints and terminations should have durable electrical continuity and adequate mechanical strength. - (b) Ferrules, compression connectors and bare portions of cable core resulting from a jointing or terminating process should be insulated with an insulating tape or heat shrinkable tubing after completion the jointing or terminating process.
+The jointing method and procedure as laid down by the manufacturer should be strictly adhered to. - (d) Where the box is of cast iron, it should be fitted with suitable armouring clamps and glands; where the box is of plastic shell, it should be fitted with suitably sized armour bond. - (e) Where termination box is used, it should be complied with BS 4662 or IEC 60670-1.
+The cables shall be terminated with fix-mounted terminal blocks complying with IEC 60947-7 series. - (3) General requirements for jointing and termination of cable - (a) All joints and terminations should have durable electrical continuity and adequate mechanical strength. - (b) Ferrules, compression connectors and bare portions of cable core resulting from a jointing or terminating process should be insulated with an insulating tape or heat shrinkable tubing after completion the jointing or terminating process.
 Such insulating tape or heat shrinkable tubing should have equal or better electrical and mechanical properties than those of the original insulation removed, and should be adhered to the cores etc. securely and permanently.
 The final thickness should be in smooth contour throughout the whole length of the joint or termination.